 Think about the ways in which people interact with your brand.
 They might visit your website.
 They might see a billboard or a digital ad.
 They might walk by your building or walk through your office.
 They might see your product on a store’s shelf.
 You have varying degrees of control over each of these situations, but each is a brand touchpoint.
 Any time someone encounters your brand in any fashion or facet, that’s a brand touchpoint.
 And each one of them is important.

 But depending on the specific audience you most need to connect with, some brand touchpoints are going to be more important than others.
 Everyone interacts with brands in different ways.
 Which brand touchpoints are the most important for your business to concentrate on?
 Short answer: it depends.

 Website and blog

 Obviously the main sections of your website, where you explain who you are and what you do, are critical.
 But they’re not the totality of your website experience.
 The traffic that comes to your website is going to come from a variety of places, and of course some of it will be from people who are specifically looking for you.
-But it’s likely that more will come from people searching for keywords that are relevant to your brand—and a lot of that traffic is going to be directed to content like your blog, rather than your “services” or “products” pages.
+But it’s likely that the majority will come from people searching for keywords that are relevant to your brand—and a lot of that traffic is going to be directed to content like your blog, rather than your “services” or “products” pages.

 So make sure that your branding is consistent throughout the entirety of your online presence, from the homepage of your website to your shortest blog post.
 No matter what audience you’re working with, in today’s marketing landscape everyone is going to touch your website in one way or another.
 Make sure it represents you in the way you want to be represented.